johnsonjh/duma/README.txt

 variables defined in structures.
 Instead you can call macro function to set some variables - but not from debugger!

+You can use the gdb command 'set environment variable value' to set shell environment variables only for the program you are going to debug.
+This is useful especially if you are using the shared DUMA library.

 DUMA_ALIGNMENT - This is an integer that specifies the alignment for any memory allocations that will be returned by malloc(), calloc(), and realloc().
   The value is specified in bytes, thus a value of 4 will cause memory to be